Introduction

 Section 64 primarily covers exhaustive justifications that determine the situations that cause patent revocation:

-8. The invention either was surreptitiously employed prior to the date of claim, or the Applicant violated Section 35 secrecy requirements.
+- The invention was either surreptitiously employed prior to the date of the claim, or the Applicant violated Section 35 secrecy requirements.

 Patent revocation is not limited to Section 64 alone.
 Section 25(2)16 also specifies certain grounds that could be used for post-grant opposition, which essentially means that a person claiming that a patent granted under the Act is not valid on the basis of the grounds mentioned in Section 25 and could approach the controller for revocation by way of opposition to the grant of such Patent could reach the controller for revocation.
 This remedy is accessible for one year from the date of patent award publication.